Analysis: Biden prioritizes experience with Cabinet picks

 With an eye in part toward making selections who may have to seek approval from a Republican-controlled Senate, Biden has prioritized choosing qualified professionals while eschewing flashy names.
 Even the most recognizable pick — John Kerry — lacks the showmanship that has defined the Trump era.

-In sharp contrast to President Donald Trump, who openly distrusted the very government he led, Biden has showcased a faith in bureaucracy that was born of his nearly five decades in Washington.
+In sharp contrast to President Donald Trump, who openly distrusted the very government he led, Biden has showcased a faith in bureaucracy that was born out of his nearly five decades in Washington.
 He’s made hires with the deliberate aim of projecting a sense of dutiful and, even boring, competency.

 Surrounding himself with longtime aides and veterans of the Obama administration, many of whom have already worked together for years, Biden has so far rolled out a team of careerists with bursting resumes and little need of a learning curve.